Class Q conversion: From agricultural to residential

 Preservation of Heritage – Converting agricultural buildings often helps preserve the rural character and history of an area, as these structures are typically rich in character and heritage.

-Cost-Effective – Class Q conversions can be a more cost-effective alternative to new builds, as the basic structure already exists.
+Cost-Effective – Class Q barn conversions can be a more cost-effective alternative to new builds, as the basic structure already exists.
 (This isn’t always the case)

-Simplified Planning Process – The permitted development rights under Class Q streamline the planning process, saving time and reducing the complexity associated with obtaining full planning permission.
+Simplified Planning Process – The permitted development rights under Class Q conversions streamline the planning process, saving time and reducing the complexity associated with obtaining full planning permission.

 Sustainable Development – Reusing existing buildings is an eco-friendly option, reducing the need for new materials and minimising the environmental impact.